 Most Parkinson's disease treatments aim to restore the proper balance of the neurotransmitters acetylcholine and dopamine by increasing dopamine levels.
-Drugs are the standard way of doing this, but many patients, as their disease worsens, may be candidates for implantation of a brain stimulator.
+Drugs are the standard way of doing this, but many patients, as their disease worsens, may be candidates for implantation of a deep brain stimulator or DBS.

 Conventional Medicine for Parkinson's Disease

 Symptoms of Parkinson’s disease can often be effectively controlled for years with medication.

 Levodopa -- also called L-dopa -- is the drug most often prescribed.
 The body metabolizes it to produce dopamine.
 Giving dopamine directly is ineffective, because the brain's natural defense blocks it from being used by the body.
 To suppress nausea and other possible side effects, levodopa is used in conjunction with a related drug called carbidopa.
 The combination is commercially known as Sinemet.

 Rarely, a patient cannot tolerate carbidopa and will take levodopa alone.
 If you take only levodopa, it's important not to take it at the same time as food or vitamins containing vitamin B-6, which interferes with its effectiveness.

 COMT inhibitors such as tolcapone (Tasmar) and entacapone (Comtan) are drugs that are taken with levodopa.
 They prolong the duration of symptom relief by blocking the action of an enzyme that breaks down levodopa.
 Tasmar, however, is rarely used, because it can cause liver damage.